 Roles and Responsibilities of FCOIC Members

-Vice Provost for Research (VPR)
+Vice President for Research and Innovation (VPRI)

 The primary responsibilities of the FCOIC Chair are to ensure that the Committee’s decisions are in line with university policies and guidelines for COI management, and to establish an environment of communication and effective resolution of issues under discussion by the Committee.
 As a member of the FCOIC, the Chair will review COI disclosures and contribute to the development of management plans to effectively address conflicts.
 Although compliance-related subject matter expertise on conflicts of interest is provided by the COI Administrators, the Chair is expected to be broadly familiar with applicable policy requirements, so that s/he can effectively advise and guide the Committee.
 In cases where the nature of the external relationship or the conflict is unclear, or the terms of a proposed management plan are contested by the reporter, the Chair may dialogue with the reporter and his/her leadership in an attempt to arrive at a mutually acceptable resolution.
 The VPR may consulted the Chair when identifying new members of the FCOIC or changes to the Committee’s membership.

 The COI Administrators provide administrative and tactical support to the COI function and the FCOIC in the following ways:

 - Serve as subject matter experts and advise reporters and members of the FCOIC on related policies, regulations, guidelines and best practices;

 - Train and provide continuing education to FCOIC members and general research population in the identification and management of financial conflicts of interest, including related university policies and procedures and federal requirements;

 - Draft operating principles, procedural and guidance documents, and template management plans for review and approval by the FCOIC;

 - As required, or when requested by the FCOIC, research and provide input on alternative approaches to Conflict Management;